jianzhi-1/darboux-parser/README.md

 ### Idea
 A simple BNF parser that is created by higher order functions.
+A bit of look back capability for Regex.

 ### Algorithms
 Darboux Parser features two main algorithms: